ashkanRmk/Budgety/README.md

 # Budgety

-A web application where you can manage your incomes and expenses.
+A web application where you can manage your budget, by import your incomes and expenses to it.

 ## Technology used